Neighborhood House Mission

 • Family Engagement in the Educational Process

-• Food Pantry
+• Food Pantry & Resource Support

-Neighborhood House is based on Milwaukee’s near west side with programs at its main site, 2819 N. Richardson Place, as well as International Learning Center at 639 N. 25th Street, Safe Place at Albert Story School at 3815 W. Kilbourn Avenue, and a 90-acre Nature Center in Dodge County.
+Neighborhood House is based on Milwaukee’s near west side with programs at its main site, 2819 N. Richardson Place, as well as International Learning Program at 639 N. 25th Street, Safe Place at Albert Story School at 3815 W. Kilbourn Avenue, and a 90-acre Nature Center in Dodge County.
 NH educational programming also goes out into schools throughout the metropolitan area.

 More Articles